Appeals to ASUU to suspend strike

 By Johnbosco Agbakwuru

-The Federal Government Tuesday said it would spend about N34 billion on the ongoing payment of minimum wage consequential adjustments to education sector workers with effect from 2019.
+ABUJA—THE Federal Government said yesterday it would spend about N34 billion on the ongoing payment of minimum wage consequential adjustments to education sector workers with effect from 2019.

-Regarding the ASUU strike, the Minister said the committees set up during the last tripartite plus meeting of the government and university-based unions were given a fortnight to turn in their report and they are still working.
+Regarding the ASUU strike, the minister said the committees set up during the last tripartite plus meeting of the government and university-based unions were given a fortnight to turn in their report and were still working.

-He said, “Those committees are working.
-The one on NITDA is testing the three platforms, the government’s Integrated Personnel and Payroll Information System (IPPIS), the ASUU University Transparency Accountability Solution (UTAS) and the Universities Peculiar Personnel Payroll System (U3PS) of the non-teaching staff.
+While noting that the reports of the committees were being expected this weekend, Ngige said: “Those committees are working.
+The one on NITDA is testing the three platforms, the government’s Integrated Personnel and Payroll Information System, IPPIS, the ASUU University Transparency Accountability Solution, UTAS, and the Universities Peculiar Personnel Payroll System, U3PS, of the non-teaching staff.

-Ngige assured that there may be likely wage adjustments as the government intensifies efforts to streamline wages through the National Salaries, Incomes and Wages Commission.
+Ngige assured that there might likely be wage adjustments as government intensifies efforts to streamline wages through the National Salaries, Incomes and Wages Commission.

-He said, “We have done police for example.
+“We have done police for example.
 It wasn’t envisaged that we should do it in pockets.
-But you can see that police has been done.
+But you can see that police’s own has been done.
 You can also see university teachers saying that their own should be done immediately, since we have done police.

 “There are other people.
 The doctors are complaining about brain drain, this and that.
 Their hazard allowance has to be touched and it was touched by close to 300 per cent.
-From N5000 paid across the board for each person, the last person in the health sector is getting N15000 while the big ones are getting N45000.
+From N5,000 paid across board for each person, the least person in the health sector is getting N15,000, while the big ones are getting N45000.
 So, that is the quantum leap.”

-The Minister appealed to ASUU and other university-based unions once more to suspend their strike so that academic activities could resume once again in public universities across the country.
+The Minister appealed to ASUU and other university-based unions once more to suspend their strike, so academic activities could resume once again in public universities across the country.